Wainscoting Layout Calculator

 Estimate the Amount of Wainscoting Panel Material Needed

 To find the amount of panel material needed, multiply the height of the panel by the width of the panel to find the size of the panel, then multiply by the number of panels needed.
-For example, a 24″ high by 36″ wide panel is 6 square feet, if there are 3 panels then 18 square feet will be needed.
+For example, a 24″ high by 36″ wide panel is 6 square feet, if there are three panels, then 18 square feet will be needed.

 panel material square footage = panel height × panel width × number of panels